 - unnecessarily arranging the contents of one’s desk, closets, cabinets, bookshelves, etc., or straightening household objects such as window blinds or rugs

 - avoiding exposure to situations in which one fears the onset of unwanted thoughts, feelings, sensations or urges

 - repeatedly saying prayers to ensure that one has not or will not commit an unacceptable, inappropriate, or immoral action

 - continually seeking assurance from others that one has not or will not commit an act they consider to be unacceptable, inappropriate, sinful, or immoral

 Pure Obsessional OCD

 Some individuals with OCD may suffer from what is commonly called “Pure Obsessional” OCD (or “Pure O”) in which they report experiencing obsessions without observable compulsions.
 These obsessions often manifest as intrusive, unwanted thoughts, impulses, or “mental images” of committing an act they consider to be harmful, violent, immoral, sexually inappropriate, or sacrilegious.
-Click here to learn more about pure obsessional OCD.
+Click here to learn more about Pure O.